 Not minor if: Moderator material was found in or entered the room as a result of the deficient posting; or failure to meet double contingency.

-Example i: The inspectors determined through a review of documentation that the licensee failed to verify criticality safety dimensions following a facility modification.
+Example 2i: The inspectors determined through a review of documentation that the licensee failed to verify criticality safety dimensions following a facility modification.
 The dimensions were credited as a passive geometry control in the nuclear criticality safety analysis (NCSA).

 The violation: The licensee failed to verify passive engineered NCS controls at the time of installation as required by the license application.
 The licensee is required to meet 10 CFR 70.61 performance requirements.